Thoughtfully Crafted Croatia Bike Tours and E-Bike Tours

 3. The Wine Roads of Istria

 If you’ve fine Croatian wines and the Adriatic coast on your mind, then this is the tour for you.
 Istria is also called the Tuscany of Croatia for its fine wines and its delicious truffles.
-The Wine Roads of Istria tour starts in Buje in northern Istria and ends in Pula in the south.
+The Self-guided Trieste to Pula Bike Tour starts in Buje in northern Istria and ends in Pula in the south.
 Along the way, it traverses Croatia’s famously gorgeous coastline with its turquoise waters, and allows you to explore famous historical monuments including a Roman amphitheater and a UNESCO World Heritage Site.

 What Is the Best Time For Croatia Bike Tours?